afollestad/assent/README.md

 ...the permission would only be requested once, and both callbacks would be called at the same time.

-An example situation where this would be useful: if you use tabs in your app, and multiple Fragments which are created at the same request the same permission, the permission dialog would only be shown once and both Fragments would be updated with the result.
+An example situation where this would be useful: if you use tabs in your app, and multiple Fragments which are created at the same time request the same permission, the permission dialog would only be shown once and both Fragments would be updated with the result.

 ---